Araffe/vdc-networking-lab/readme.md

 **Figure 7:** User Defined Routes

-We'll create our first User Define Route using the Azure portal, with subsequent UDRs configured using the Azure CLI.
+We'll create our first User Defined Route using the Azure portal, with subsequent UDRs configured using the Azure CLI.

 **1)** In the Azure portal, navigate to the *VDC-OnPrem* resource group.
 Click 'Add' and then search for 'Route Table'.
 Select this and then create a new route table named *OnPrem-UDR*.
 Once complete, navigate to the newly created UDR in the VDC-OnPrem resource group and select it.